 Having fun and attending parties is a part of the college experience, but you can still be responsible about your night.
 When attending a party, make sure you’re going with at least one person you trust.
 Agree to regularly check on each other throughout the night and don’t leave without one another.
 When leaving, try to go with a larger group or call Campus Cruiser to get you home safely.

 9. Keep track of how much alcohol you’re drinking, so you’re always in control.

 It’s easier to be taken advantage of when you aren’t fully present because you’re under the influence.
 Know your limits and abide by them.
 If consuming alcohol, open or mix your own drinks and don’t leave them unattended.
 Drink water between rounds, and never drink anything that’s just handed to you.

 Create a list of contacts of people you trust and create a speed dial for each of them on your smartphone.
 This list can include:

 - your parents

 - your roommate or closest friend

 - Campus Cruiser

-Beside allowing you to easily call the people who can help in various situations, your emergency contact list is one of the first things hospitals check in case you are admitted.
+Besides allowing you to call the people who can help in various situations quickly, your emergency contact list is one of the first things hospitals check in case you are admitted.
 Download important USC emergency numbers into your contacts.